meilisearch/documentation/references/keys.md

 # Keys

-Each instance of MeiliSearch has 3 keys, a master, a private and a public.
+Each instance of MeiliSearch has three keys, a master, a private, and a public.
 Each key has a given set of permissions on the API routes.

-You must have the master key to access the following route.
+You must have the master key to access the `keys` route.

 [More information about the keys and their rights](/guides/advanced_guides/keys.md).
 ## Get keys